Would you like to be happier than you are right now? What a question, right? Mental health is a hot topic now, and for good reason.

-At one time, I perceived coaching to be mostly about focusing on creating more material success, more money, climbing the ladder, etc. But I was wrong.
+At one time, I perceived coaching to be mostly about focusing on creating more material success, more money, climbing the ladder, etc. Not necessarily true.
 Going on the coaching journey isn’t about creating a perfect life.
 More than ever, I believe it’s about creating more real happiness and fulfillment–right now.
-With life so fleeting and short, isn’t being happier now what it’s really all about?
+With life so fleeting, and so unpredictable, isn’t being happier now what it’s really all about?

-If you’re willing to give up some of that time spent doomscrolling on social media, or obsessing over what’s wrong or missing in your life, press pause and have a personal, guided tour of what’s working — and what’s not — when it comes to being a HAPPIER you, right now, then read on.
+If you’re willing to give up some of that time spent doom-scrolling on social media, or obsessing over what’s wrong or missing in your life, then read on.

 NOTE: If you’re already a wildly happy camper, firing on all cylinders, and crushing it, I say congrats to you, and please forward this to someone you know and love who’s not quite there yet.